-What car insurance add-ons are available?
+What car insurance add-ons do I need?

 These add-ons are likely to be at an additional cost, and will be subject to their own limits, terms and conditions.
-You should always check the details for each add-on directly with your insurer before purchasing.
-Commonly available add-ons may include:
+You should always check the details for each add-on directly with your insurance provider before purchasing.

 Often there will be a number of different types of breakdown cover available such as:

 - Breakdown repair cover – This covers the cost of recovery following a breakdown, plus extra cover available for spare parts should they be required.

 - At home – This will cover your vehicle if it breaks down at home only (rather than when you’re out and about).
 It is also sometimes called ‘on drive’ cover.

 - European breakdown cover – This will cover you if you breakdown whilst you are driving in Europe.
 However, before taking out this policy, it is worth checking with your insurer whether this type cover is already included in your car insurance policy.

 - Onward journey cover – This covers the cost of onward travel (e.g. train tickets) to enable you to complete your journey if your car is not able to be repaired on the roadside.

 - Personal cover – This covers the cost of recovery for any car that you might be driving, rather than just a specific vehicle.